 Field-hunting tip

-Look in oxidized hydrothermal zones country — that is the host setting where yakhontovite typically forms.
+Look in oxidized hydrothermal zones country, the host setting where yakhontovite typically forms.
 If you start seeing quartz, hematite, cuprite in float, you are in the right ground.
 Field specimens usually show a massive, powdery, or earthy aggregates habit, so train your eye for that shape before scanning the outcrop.